Global. Institutional. Quantitative.

-Speech To the Council for Economic Education, New York, New YorkRead More
+Speech At the Citizens Budget Commission 87th Annual Awards Dinner, New York, New YorkRead More

 The Federal Reserve and U.S. Treasury did not intervene in foreign exchange markets during the October – December 2018 quarter, the New York Fed said today in its quarterly report to the U.S. Congress.Read More

 Auto Loan Balances Continue Rising; Younger Borrowers Struggle With Auto Debt Delinquencies.Read More

 As the administrator of the Overnight Bank Funding Rate (OBFR), the New York Fed is proposing a change in the composition of the rate, and is providing details of this change for public comment.Read More

 Carbon dioxide emissions from U.S. energy consumption will remain near current levels through 2050, according to projections in EIA’s Annual Energy Outlook 2019.
 The AEO2019 Reference case, which reflects no changes to current laws and regulations and extends current trends in technology, projects that U.S. energy-related carbon dioxide (CO2) emissions will be 5,019 million metric tons in 2050, or 4% below their 2018 value, as emissions associated with coal and petroleum consumption fall and emissions from natural gas consumption rise.Read More

 Renewable generation provided a new record of 742 million megawatthours (MWh) of electricity in 2018, nearly double the 382 million MWh produced in 2008.
 Renewables provided 17.6% of electricity generation in the United States in 2018.Read More